Justice for international students wrongly accused of cheating by the UK Home Office

 Almost five years on, he’s still fighting but losing hope.

-See media coverage of this issue in the Financial Times, CNN (here and here), The Guardian, The Independent (here and here), The Canary, Huffington Post (here and here), and on ITV News, ITV London, BBC London, London Live, and BBC Asian Network.
+See media coverage of this issue in the Financial Times, CNN (here and here), The Guardian, The Independent (here and here), Huffington Post (here and here), The Times, The Telegraph, Al Jazeera, Deutsche Welle, and on ITV News, BBC, Sky News, ITV London, BBC London, London Live, and BBC Asian Network.
 Follow campaign updates on Twitter from the students and Migrant Voice.

 NO EVIDENCE, NO APPEAL RIGHT